bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Application state is the one true state for an application.
+Redux is an implementation of this, that creates a single global state for an application.

+  Component state is state that is confined to a single component such as a form.
+This state isn't used by any other part of an application unless it has been passed down through props.

 1. What is middleware?